kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	E. 17,280 mL
 	F. 14,400 mL

+For each of the following scenarios, choose the correct volume of fluid replacement required from the list above.
+Each option may be used once, more than once or not at all.

 ### 32
 A man weighing 80 kg is admitted as an emergency after being rescued from a house fire.
 He has red, painful, blistered burns to his right arm, chest and abdomen.
 How much fluid does he require over the first 24 hours following his injury?
 #### Answer: